Async is a library for LÖVE that uses a pool of worker threads do complete tasks asynchronously.

 async.ensure table returns that table.

-Make sure there's exactly
+Make sure there are exactly

-Make sure there's at least
+Make sure there are at least

-Make sure there's at most
+Make sure there are at most

 Get the amount of workers currently running.